Mathias-SantAnna/PokeCards/README.md

 ## The Memory Game

 **PokeCards** is an interactive and enjoyable memory card game created for children from 5 years old.
 The game includes entertaining sounds with attractive gif cards and a friendly interface very easy to operate.
-The opening selection of the characters *Misty, Brock and Ash* and Pokemons (Charmander, Pikachu, and Squirtle) refers to the main script of the cartoon Pokemon engaging, even more, its fans.
+The opening selection of the characters *Misty, Brock and Ash* and Pokemons (Charmander, Pikachu, and Squirtle) refers to the main script of the game/cartoon Pokemon engaging, even more, it's fans.

 ## **Project Goals**